zbrydon/aws-lambda-nodejs-unplugin/docs/api-reference.md

 The config does **not** need to read environment variables or import anything from this package.
 See [Bundler configs](bundlers.md) for per-bundler examples.

+> **Security:** this file is `import()`-ed and its top-level code runs with the full privileges and environment of the synth process.
+Treat it as trusted code, the same as any other build script in your project.
+See [Security / trust model](../README.md#security--trust-model).

 #### `nodeModules`

 ```ts